Aragon is everything you need to run your company on Ethereum. Cap table, governance, fundraising, payroll, accounting, bylaws…

 You will be told the withdrawal is now in progress.

-You should now see the Aragon (abbreviated to ANT) in your wallet under 'Token Balances'.
+You should now see the Aragon (abbreviated to ANT) in your wallet under 'Tokens'.

 One note of importance is that the example wallet in this guide has no Eth in it.
 Why is that important?